5hwb/Smart-Contracts-for-Bushfire-Prevention/SETUP.md

 * Ganache (one-click Ethereum test blockchain)
 * Node.js
+* Git
 * Truffle (Node.js package)
 * MetaMask (Firefox plugin to allow the Node.js app to communicate with the blockchain)

 ## Steps

+1. Install Node.js and Git if not present on your system.
+2. Open a terminal (Linux) or command prompt/Powershell (Windows) with administrator privileges (so that Truffle will run).

 1. Install Truffle as a global npm package: `sudo npm install -g --unsafe-perm=true --allow-root truffle`

+11. Run `npm install` to install all dependencies.
+    * If you get a `ENOENT: no such file or directory` error, delete the 'node_modules' folder and 'package-lock.json', then run `npm install` again.
+    * If the terminal freezes, press any key to get it to do something again.

-2. Download the Ganache Ethereum client and create a new workspace.
+2. Download the Ganache Ethereum client and create a new workspace - leave it running in the background.
 3. Check `truffle-config.js` and ensure that the development **host** and **port** are set correctly. (for Ganache, host = '127.0.0.1' and port = '7545')

 e.g.